 As one of the most famous essential oils in the world, especially in Australia, tea tree oil boasts notable anti-fungal and anti-inflammatory properties, and can quickly eliminate any toenail fungus that may have spread across your feet.
 Tea tree oil has been studied to be generally safe when administered topically.

-How to Use – You can regularly massage this oil into your toes and nails once per day, or add 5-6 drops to a foot bath and then soak your feet for 20-30 minutes.
+How to Use: You can regularly massage this oil into your toes and nails once per day or add 5-6 drops to a foot bath and then soak your feet for 20-30 minutes.
 Both of these strategies can quickly neutralize your toenail fungus!

-With antiseptic and anti-fungal properties, lemon oil can help eliminate many of the side effects of a fungal infection, while also soaking into the nail bed to address the root cause of the discomfort.
+With antiseptic and anti-fungal properties, lemon oil can help to eliminate many of the side effects of a fungal infection, while also soaking into the nail bed to address the root cause of the discomfort.

-How to Use – You can regularly apply this to your toenails until the discoloration and other symptoms disappear.
+How to Use: You can regularly apply this to your toenails until the discoloration and other symptoms disappear.
 Most people use an undiluted form, but if you have sensitive skin, mix 10 drops of lemon oil with 1 tablespoon of coconut oil.

-How to Use – You don’t need to dilute peppermint oil; instead, apply 4-5 drops of the oil directly to the discolored, flaking or streaked nails and allow the menthol in this oil to work its antioxidant and anti-fungal magic.
+How to Use: You don’t need to dilute peppermint oil; instead, apply 4-5 drops of the oil directly to the discolored, flaking or streaked nails and allow the menthol in this oil to work its antioxidant and anti-fungal magic.

 Although this isn’t technically an essential oil, it is rich in beneficial fatty acids and minerals that can stimulate the immune system in that extremity, while also delivering anti-fungal and antibacterial support to eliminate the infection.
 A compound present in coconut oil may break through the outer shell of the fungi causing the fungus to break down.

-How to Use – You can always use coconut oil as a carrier oil for other essential oils, or simply apply extra virgin coconut oil to your toes 2-3 times per day until the symptoms diminish.
+How to Use: You can always use coconut oil as a carrier oil for other essential oils or simply apply extra virgin coconut oil to your toes 2-3 times per day until the symptoms diminish.

 While this essential oil is more famous for its antibacterial properties, it is also highly effective on fungal infections.
-Studies have shown that the diverse range of oregano oil’s active ingredients allow it to treat a large number of different fungal strains that can infect the toenail.
+Studies have shown that the diverse range of oregano oil’s active ingredients allow it to treat a large number of fungal strains that can infect the toenail.

-While the practice of using essential oils for toenail fungus is quite popular and effective, there are a number of potential side effects to using essential oils.
-First of all, these oils are highly concentrated chemical mixtures, and some of the active ingredients will cause skin inflammation or irritation, particularly in people with sensitive skin.
+Word of Caution: While the practice of using essential oils for toenail fungus is quite popular and effective, there are a number of potential side effects to using essential oils.
+First of all, these oils are highly concentrated chemical mixtures, and some of the active ingredients cause skin inflammation or irritation, particularly in people with sensitive skin.
 Allergic reactions are also not uncommon, particularly when the oils are used improperly or in excess.
-Toenail fungus may seem like a relatively harmless condition, but if left untreated, it can do permanent damage to your nail beds, toes and even your ability to walk.
+Toenail fungus may seem like a relatively harmless condition, but if left untreated, it can do permanent damage to your nail beds, toes, and even your ability to walk.
 If your condition isn’t relieved or improved with the help of essential oils for toenail fungus, it is best to speak with your doctor about other options for treatment.